rmichon/multiKeyboard/doc/README.md

 Default value: 1

 This is a keyboard-specific parameter.
-For example, if `Number of Keyboards = 2`, then there are 2 keyboards in the interface and that can be configured independently with the `Keyboard 0 - Show Labels` and the `Keyboard 1 - Show Labels` keys.
+For example, if `Number of Keyboards = 2`, then there are 2 keyboards in the interface that can be configured independently with the `Keyboard 0 - Show Labels` and the `Keyboard 1 - Show Labels` keys.

 ---